-1.29 This Scoping Report sets out the intended scope and level of detail of the IIA of the Local Plan for consultation with the relevant environmental authorities.
-It fulfils the requirements set out above and provides the foundations for later appraisal of the likely effects of constituent parts of the Local Plan, as planmaking progresses.
-In accordance with the Government's Planning Practice Guidance on SEA/SA, the Scoping Report is proportionate and relevant to the Local Plan, focussing on what is needed to assess likely significant effects [See reference 10].
-It also takes account of the National Planning Policy Framework (NPPF) and the emphasis it places on achieving sustainable development.
+1.28 The methodology for this IIA report is set out in Chapter 2.
+The framework for the appraisal process is set out in Chapter 5.
+In accordance with the Government's Planning Practice Guidance on SEA/SA, the IIA Report is proportionate and relevant to the ELJWP, focussing on what is needed to assess likely significant effects [See reference 16].
+It also takes account of the

-1.30 This IIA Scoping Report follows key legislation, policy and guidance including:
+National Planning Policy Framework (NPPF) and the emphasis it places on achieving sustainable development.

-- Directive 2001/42/EC on the assessment of the effects of certain plans, and programmes on the environment i.e., the SEA Directive [See reference 11]; - The Environmental Assessment of Plans and Programmes Regulations 2004 (SI 2004/1633) [See reference 12], as amended by the Environmental Assessments and Miscellaneous Planning (Amendment) (EU Exit) Regulations 2018 (SI 2018/1232) [See reference 13]; - Strategic Environmental Assessment and Sustainability Appraisal National Planning Practice Guidance [See reference 14]; - A Practical Guide to the Strategic Environmental Assessment Directive [See reference 15];
+1.29 This IIA Report follows key legislation, policy and guidance including:

-- Guidance on Integrating Climate Change and Biodiversity into Strategic Environmental Assessment [See reference 16]; - Guidance on Strategic Environmental Assessment / Sustainability Appraisal and the Historic Environment [See reference 17]; - Strategic Environmental Assessment: Improving the effectiveness and efficiency of Strategic Environmental Assessment / Sustainability Appraisal for land use plans [See reference 18]; - Draft Guidance on Assessing Health Impacts in Strategic Environmental Assessment [See reference 19]; and - Health Impact Assessment in spatial planning: A guide for local authority public health and planning teams [See reference 20].
+- Directive 2001/42/EC on the assessment of the effects of certain plans, and programmes on the environment i.e., the SEA Directive [See reference 10]; - The Environmental Assessment of Plans and Programmes Regulations 2004 (SI 2004/1633) as amended by the Environmental Assessments and Miscellaneous Planning (Amendment) (EU Exit) Regulations 2018 (SI 2018/1232) [See reference 11]; - Strategic Environmental Assessment and Sustainability Appraisal National Planning Practice Guidance [See reference 12]; - A Practical Guide to the Strategic Environmental Assessment Directive [See reference 13]; - Guidance on Integrating Climate Change and Biodiversity into Strategic Environmental Assessment [See reference 14]; - Guidance on Strategic Environmental Assessment / Sustainability Appraisal and the Historic Environment [See reference 15]; - Strategic Environmental Assessment: Improving the effectiveness and efficiency of Strategic Environmental Assessment / Sustainability Appraisal for land use plans [See reference 16]; - Draft Guidance on Assessing Health Impacts in Strategic Environmental Assessment [See reference 17]; and - Health Impact Assessment in spatial planning: A guide for local authority public health and planning teams [See reference 18]